-We have substantial operations located outside the United States, principally Chemicals operations in Europe and Canada and Component Products operations in Canada and Taiwan.
+We have substantial operations located outside the United States, principally Chemicals operations in Europe and Canada.
 The functional currency of these operations is the local currency.
 As a result, the reported amount of our assets and liabilities related to these foreign operations will fluctuate based upon changes in currency exchange rates.